Everybody Has a Plan

 If you enjoy suspended arthouse realism with sudden outbreaks of unexplained violence, and are a big Viggo Mortensen fan, you’ll enjoy the ease with which he moves through this tense and seemingly unplanned narrative.

-Everybody Has a Plan was released in selected cinemas on 31st May 2013.
+Everybody Has a Plan is released in selected cinemas on 31st May 2013.

 Watch the trailer for Everybody Has a Plan here: